ggrrll/hop_suiss_ada_project/README.md

 ## Workflow

-Here is a breif list of the steps we went through in our ourject.
+Here is a brief list of the steps we went through in our ourject.

 * [project proposal](1-project_proposal/project_proposal_hop_suisse.md) :